alkalinecoffee/boris/README.md

   puts target.profiler

-  # we can call individual methods to grab specific information we may be interested in (or call
+  # we can call individual methods to grab specific information we may be interested in
-  # #retrieve_all to grab everything we can)
   target.get(:hardware)
   puts target[:hardware].inspect

+  # or maybe get some network interface info
+  target.get(:network_interfaces)
+  puts target[:network_interfaces].inspect

   # we can also call #retrieve_all to grab everything we can from this target (file systems, hardware,
   # installed applications, etc.)